 Many companies wait until they are in a hiring crisis to engage a headhunter, which often leads to rushed decisions and mismatched expectations.
 Instead, be proactive.
 Clearly define what a successful placement looks like for your team.
 Go beyond just filling the seat and establish clear success metrics.
 These could include time-to-hire, the candidate's 90-day performance review, and their first-year quota attainment.
 Share your ideal candidate profile, including both hard and soft skills, and be transparent about your company culture and non-negotiables.
 This clarity allows the headhunter to act as a true consultant, providing specialized expertise and targeting candidates who will thrive in the long run.

-Focus on Building a Long-Term Partnership
+Why a Long-Term Partnership Pays Off

 The most effective headhunting relationships are not transactional; they are built on trust and mutual understanding over time.
 Think of your headhunter as a strategic advisor who has a vested interest in your company's growth.
 When a headhunter understands your long-term business goals, they can anticipate your hiring needs and build a pipeline of talent before you even have an open role.
 This approach transforms them from a service provider into an integral part of your growth strategy.
 Great recruiters are in the business of helping people, and a strong partnership allows them to do their best work on your behalf, ensuring a steady stream of high-quality candidates who align with your mission.